Angel-ML/angel/docs/design/psf_update_en.md

 2. PS Client sends every request in the list to the PS instance that has the corresponding partition.
 The PS instance gets and updates the parameters in units of model parameter partitions, and returns the result.

-3. Wait for all requests to be returned
+3. Wait for all requests to be returned.

 ## Definitions